 The biggest hurdle you might have is finding a driver in the wee hours of the night.

-In some locations this will be surprisingly easy.
+In some locations, such as large cities, this will be surprisingly easy.

 Some Uber drivers are night owls and prefer to work during the night.